mne-tools/mne-python/doc/contributing.rst

 keeping a clean, working copy of the original codebase that you can switch back to at any time.
-The default branch of any repo is always called ``master``, and it is recommended that you reserve the ``master`` branch to be that clean copy of the working "upstream" codebase.
+The default branch of any repo is always called ``master``, and it is recommended that you reserve the ``master`` branch to be that clean copy of the working ``upstream`` codebase.
 Therefore, if you want to add a new feature, you should first synchronize your local ``master`` branch with the ``upstream`` repository, then create a new branch based off of ``master`` and `check it out`_ so that any changes you make will exist on that new branch